 Currently, at Fidelity International as a senior multimedia producer, Eva Tam produces creative editorial videos about asset management and financial investment in Asia.
-Her job takes her to Shanghai, where she interviews Chinese millennials on their retirement plans, Tokyo where she films at one of Japan's biggest beer factories on sustainable investing Chinese second-tier cities where she shows the impact on the rise of online groceries.
+Her job takes her to Shanghai, where she interviews Chinese millennials on their retirement plans, Tokyo where she films at one of Japan's biggest beer factories on sustainable investing in Chinese second-tier cities where she shows the impact on the rise of online groceries.
 Her video on the rise of e-groceries won her a Communicators Award for the best online individual documentary.
 Eva received her CFA Institute Investment Foundations Certificate in 2019, demonstrating her fundamental understanding of the asset management industry.

 For five years, Eva worked as a video journalist at The Wall Street Journal.
-She covered some of the most important news that impacted Hong Kong and the Asian region including North Korea's nuclear crisis, police corruption under Philippine President Rodrigo Duterte's war or drugs, Malaysia Airlines 370 disappearance, the assassination of Kim Jong Nam and Occupy Hong Kong.
+She covered some of the most important news that impacted Hong Kong and the Asian region including North Korea's nuclear crisis, police corruption under Philippine President Rodrigo Duterte's war on drugs, Malaysia Airlines 370 disappearance, the assassination of Kim Jong Nam and Occupy Hong Kong.
 Eva was part of the multimedia team that won a Society of Publishers in Asia (SOPA) award for Reporting on Women's Issues.

 Previously, she also worked in broadcasting where she assisted in newsgathering at CNN International and CTV News.
-She contributed to the coverage of the 2008 Canadian federal election, the 2012 Hong Kong Chief Executive Elections, the political and social tensions between mainland China and Hong Kong, the year of dragon boosting birth rates, and the lack of burial places for the dead.
+She contributed to the coverage of the 2008 Canadian federal election, the 2012 Hong Kong Chief Executive Elections, the political and social tensions between mainland China and Hong Kong, the year of dragon boosting birth rates, lack of burial places for the dead.

 Before moving to Hong Kong, Eva started her career in Toronto where she was an Avid video editor for a local television station for three years, freelanced as a story producer for a non-profit organization and coordinated interactive marketing campaigns at one of the biggest media corporations in Canada.